sjentsch/lsjDocs/Ch11/Ch11_tTest_02.rst

    discussion about the *z*-test for specifics (section :ref:`Assumptions of the *z*-test <assumptions_z_test>`).

-Overall, these two assumptions aren’t terribly unreasonable, and as a consequence the one-sample *t*-test is pretty widely used in practice as a way of comparing a sample mean against a hypothesised population mean.
+Overall, these two assumptions are not terribly unreasonable, and as a consequence the one-sample *t*-test is pretty widely used in practice as a way of comparing a sample mean against a hypothesised population mean.